nbonfils/JSD-website/talks/index.md

 Our results indicate greater need for documentation about environmental footprint, ethical considerations, and data management.
 We suggest targeted strategies and resources to improve documentation in these areas and provide recommendations for the NeurIPS peer-review process that prioritize rigorous data curation in ML.
-This work was accepted at the <a href="https://openreview.net/forum?id=MsCSn0rlpP#discussion">NeurIPS Datasets and Benchmarks Track 2024 as a spotlight poster
+This work was accepted at the <a href="https://openreview.net/forum?id=MsCSn0rlpP#discussion">2024 NeurIPS Datasets and Benchmarks Track</a> as a spotlight poster.
-</a>.
 </div>
 <br>
 <br>